trekdemo/presentation-ood/content.markdown

 ## TRUE
 * **Transparent**

-  *The consequences of change should be obvius in the code that is changing and in distant code relies upon it.*
+  *The consequences of change should be obvious in the code that is changing and in distant code relies upon it.*
 * **Reasonable**